 We have now established that you can gain a competitive edge over the many firms that are not using digital marketing effectively.
 Now let us discuss nine solid benefits that digital marketing has over traditional marketing strategies.

 - Go After the Big Boys – Leveling the Field.
-In traditional marketing platforms – print ads, TV commercials, conference participation – small and solo firms often can not match the marketing budgets of big law firms.
+In traditional marketing platforms – print ads, TV commercials, conference participation – solo and small law firms marke often can not match the marketing budgets of big law firms.
 Yet, in the digital realm, the playing field is leveled.
 A clean, professional, organized, content-rich website and effective digital target market strategies can match the digital marketing of any big, white-shoe law firm.

 - Metrics.
 The buzzword for the next millennia is “metrics,” i.e., the ability to measure the effectiveness of your marketing efforts.
 It is often difficult to quantify whether a certain traditional marketing strategy reached the desired audience, was over-inclusive, or resulted in new business.
 By contrast, digital marketing allows you to measure visits to your website, and the number of people who opened and read your marketing emails.